 10. Never leave your LiPo batteries sitting around on a full charge for more than 2-3 days.
 If by the 3rd day you realize you are not going to use your battery today, you need to discharge your battery down to 3.6v-3.8v per cell for safe storage until you are ready to use the battery again.

-11. Always store your LiPo batteries at room temperature.
+11. Care for your LiPo batteries properly.
+Always store your LiPo batteries at room temperature.
 Do not store them in a hot garage, or in a cold refrigerator.
 Even though a cold battery has less chemical reaction taking place which can prolong its lifespan, taking a battery out from a cold fridge can cause condensation to occur on the inside of the battery, which can be very dangerous.

 12. Always remember that heat is the number one enemy of LiPo batteries.
 The hotter your batteries get, the shorter their lifespan will be.
 Never charge a battery that is still warm from usage, and never use a battery that is still warm from charging.